Level up safety first thinking during the spring planting season

 Today’s farm equipment is very large, and it can take up a lot of the availability of the roadways, especially in rural areas where the opportunity to meet a tractor is higher.
 Some safety planning steps for farmers and operators include:

-- Move equipment at times when there is less traffic.
+• Move equipment during times with less traffic.

 For drivers who encounter moving farm equipment, steps to take include: